K-Kelsey/GroupProject1/README.md

 This is team 8's group project website, Moodsic!

 >To navigate the website click the "start vibing" button and it will bring you to our cover page interface that displays the buttons with different moods and activities.
 >Once a button is clicked, the site will then navigate to the page where the spotify API and YouTube API are being used.
-There you can interact with the generated playlist and pull up the youtube video tied to the song title.
+There you can interact with the generated playlist and pull up the youtube videos tied to the song title.

 ### _Sources that helped create this project._
 ---